 Before you head up Haleakala, call for the latest weather conditions.
 Extreme gusty winds, heavy rain, and even snow in winter are not uncommon.
 Because of the high altitude, the mountaintop temperature is often as much as 30°F

 cooler than that at sea level, so bring a jacket.

-There's a $10-per-car fee to enter the park, good for three days (as of this writing, the park is considering raising the fee).
-Hold on to your receipt—it can also be used at Oheo Gulch (Seven Sacred Pools) in Kipahulu.
+There's a $15-per-car fee to enter the park, good for three days.
+Hold on to your receipt—it can also be used at Oheo Gulch in Kipahulu.
 Once inside the park, stop at the Park Headquarters to learn about the volcano's history, and pick up trail maps (and memorabilia, if you please) at the gift shop.
-Campers and hikers should check in here.
+Campers and hikers must check in here.

 What's in store for you as you make your ascent:

 The Leleiwi Overlook is at about the 8,800-foot level and offers you your first awe-inspiring view of the crater.
 The small hills in the basin are cinder cones (puu in Hawaiian).
 If you're here in the late afternoon, it's possible you'll see yourself reflected on the clouds and encircled by a rainbow—a phenomenon called the Brocken Specter.
 Don't wait long for this, because it's not a daily occurrence.